arvindram107/Sound-Characterization/README.md

 7a Calibrating out the playback & waveform display latency 7b Selecting the loop end-points
-7c Selecting the fade interval
-7d Testing the loop
-back to 7b or done (save the tanpura and loop).
+7c Selecting the fade interval back to 7b or done (save the tanpura and loop).

 13a Selecting a segment
-13b Tesing it in step_eleven
+13b Testing it in step_eleven
 back to 13a or done

 20a Selecting which tracks to play and their gains